scastlara/graphcompare/README.md

 colors for each group.

-By default, dotcompare will print the resulting graph to STDOUT, but you can change it with the option -d (see options below).
+By default, dotcompare will print the resulting graph to STDOUT, but you can change it with the option -o (see options below).

 Dotcompare has some optional outputs, each one specified by one option.